fnikolai/frisbee-www/content/en/docs/developers-guide/new-chart/index.md

 testing, and the Key Performance Indicators required to ensure that a product or system meets its design specifications and other requirements.

-By codifying the test plan in a YAML-based syntax, Frisbee carriers three main benefits to teams:
+By codifying the scenario in a YAML-based syntax, Frisbee carriers three main benefits to teams:

 1. Help people outside the test team such as developers, business managers, customers **understand** the details of testing.